cea-hpc/modules/doc/source/design/sticky-modules.rst

 Specification
 -------------

-- Once loaded a sticky module cannot be unloaded unless forced or reloaded.
+- Once loaded a sticky module cannot be unloaded unless

+  - forced
+  - or reloaded
+  - or when restoring a collection
+  - or resetting to initial environment state

 - If module is super-sticky instead of sticky, it cannot be unloaded even if forced, only if it is reloaded afterward

 - Stickiness definition relies on :ref:`module-tags`